-People don't use the pigs and chicken metaphor in Scrum much anymore.
+People don't use the pigs and chicken metaphor in the Scrum Framework much anymore.
 I tend to agree with the reasons for avoiding it - it tends to create an Us vs. Them mentality.

 Us is the Scrum Team, or the pigs.
 The "committed" individuals who are responsible for delivering the solution.
 "Them" is anyone else - the chickens.
 The chickens are only involved and not committed like the pigs.